 Namaste is a salutation of respect and reverence.
-Even though it is commonly used as a way to end a yoga class, it is a traditional Indian greeting.
+Even though it is commonly used as a way to end a yoga class, it is actually a traditional Indian greeting.
 It literally translates to “bow to you” (namah or namas, meaning bow, te meaning you).

 In India, the gesture of Anjali Mudra (prayer position of the hands) not only accompanies the word, but is synonymous with its meaning.
 People passing on the street, family members greeting one another, children acknowledging their elders, and strangers meeting for the first time all join their palms together and bow their heads in respect of one another.

 There are many translations of the word Namaste.
 A few that you see commonly here in the USA:

 I honor the place in you where the entire universe dwells.